71/dance/test/README.md

 parses them into several sections.

 Each section must start with a Markdown `# heading`, which represents the title of the section.
-Except for the first section, all sections must also link to the section from which they transition with a Markdown `[link](#heading)`.
+Except for initial sections, all sections must also link to the section from which they transition with a Markdown `[link](#heading)`.

 Sections can then specify a set of [flags](#available-flags) that may alter the